registered hospitals on Medlinx

 We prepared a comprehensive document detailing various needs of the parties involved that need to be collaborated through the application.

 Team Vinfotech conducted a workshop with Dr. Esmail who shared with us the challenges of a physician in managing several patients and their data.
 We proposed to build various scenarios that helped him to see the design language in building the application.
 We made sure that the app was HIPAA & PIPEDA compliant apart from having EMR integration and HL7 feeds.

 Our ultimate users were caregivers and care receivers in the medical domain.
 We presented eight wireframes and allowed Dr. Esmail to ponder, mix and match and choose functionality that he felt he needed most as a physician.

 Our user demographic spanned across critical care staff, doctors and surgeons, care team staff like nurses, ward boys, physiotherapists; hospital admin staff, patients and their family.
 We planned a design that would show relevant information to the people concerned.
 This means that only login authorized member could view and interact with the data.

 Our working prototype accommodated dealing with real life situations from emergency to day-to-day appointment management, general admin duties, flow of relevant information, patient’s treatment within the hospital, discharge plans and post recovery care and so on.

-Once the client approved the design, our developers got busy with building a secure web and mobile collaboration platform that would allow care teams and physicians to access the information they needed quickly and easily.
+Once the client approved the design, our developers got busy with building a fully customized coordinated care web and mobile collaboration platform that would allow care teams and physicians to access the information they needed quickly and easily.
 Medlinx was built to achieve interoperability with different HIT systems and would use state-of-the-art testing strategies and collaboration with third parties.

 We involved users once again for validating our design, UX as well as the efficiency of the application.
 We accommodated their feedback points first in the beta and then in the final version.